The ECITB is asking industry to help with the final stage of a major review of occupational standards.

 The ECITB has hosted more than 20 workshops with companies and licensed training organisations across the UK to review around 150 national occupational standards across a range of disciplines.
 The review will ensure the correct foundations are in place for the ECITB’s qualification and training products.
 Updates include ensuring the standards incorporate the essential digital skills, and also help foster a diverse and inclusive working culture.

-The first revised NOS for final consultation are for the following disciplines:
+The following NOS suites are open for final consultation are for the following disciplines:

 Click on the link below to download the NOS and complete the survey.
-Each survey will take no longer than 30 minutes to complete.
+Each survey will take about 20 minutes to complete.

 Chris Claydon, Chief Executive of the ECITB, said: “These are very challenging times for so many with many areas of the engineering construction industry facing huge difficulties and economic uncertainty in the months ahead.
 In order to emerge stronger and recover quicker, it’s important we ensure future demand for skilled engineers from industry is met and that our occupational standards, and the ECITB’s corresponding products and services, are ready to help drive forward skills in our sector.